Topological exodromy with coefficients: Consequences

 \subsection{Constructibility and pushforward along immersions}

-\begin{prop} Let $(X,P)$ be a conically stratified space and let $\cE$ be a presentable $\infty$-category.
-Let $S \subseteq P$ be a locally closed subset of $P$ and let $i_S \colon X_S \to X$ be the inclusion of the corresponding union of strata.
+\begin{prop} Let $(X,P)$ be a conically stratified space with locally weakly contractible strata.
+Let $\cE$ be a presentable $\infty$-category.
+Let $S \subseteq P$ be a locally closed subset.
 If the assumption of \cref{thm:exodromy} are satisfied, then

 takes hyperconstructible hypersheaves on $(X_S,S)$ to hyperconstructible hypersheaves on $(X,P)$. \end{prop}

 \begin{proof} Combine Corollaries~\ref{cor:Phi_restriction_closed_strata} and \ref{cor:Phi_restriction_open_strata} with \cref{lem:strongly_exodromic_preserve_constructible}. \end{proof}